oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 {{ embed.img(
   src='blog/2023/article-object-web.jpg',
-  alt='six instances of an article on oddbird blog'
+  alt='',
-) }}
+  caption='Six instances of an ARTICLE object on OddBlog' ) }}

 The purpose of the chair object